The Shale Trail

 Back to the future

 The route has been inspired and is loosely based on the ‘Paraffin Young Heritage Trail’ which was set up in the 1970s by the Lothian Regional Council.
 This was a sightseeing route that was intended for car users.

 Our aim is to create a route that is fit for the 21st century and that keeps in line with the environmental and healthy lifestyles agenda.
 The Shale Trail encourages active travel and recreation opportunities in nature, traversing both rural and urban landscapes.
-Using the existing network of core paths, rights of way and national cycling and strategic routes the Shale Trail offers cycling and walking opportunities across West Lothian.
+Using the existing network of core paths, rights of way and national cycling and strategic routes the Shale Trail would offer cycling and walking opportunities across West Lothian.